Mrs S Reynolds

 I joined Sandygate in September 2011 and since then I have been lucky enough to work across every year group in the school.

-In my spare time I am busy looking after my son George and spending time my husband.
+In my spare time I am busy looking after my young children and spending time with my husband.
 We enjoy spending lots of time outdoors; walking, gardening and exploring

 Mrs E Phillips